 Consensus for Showdown № 234 In Vogue (best contemporary costuming in film) Clueless Barbie The Devil Wears Prada La La Land The Royal Tenenbaums Mean Girls Knives Out Legally Blonde Heathers Kill Bill: Vol. 1 ...plus 10 more.
 View the full list on Letterboxd.

 It’s time to dust off your watchlists and readjust your bowties: the time has come once again for another edition of the Cannes Film Festival.
 The biggest fortnight of the year for movie lovers is right around the corner, and this 79th edition is set to be a doozy.
 We’re spoiled for choice when it comes to European auteurs (Pawlikowski!
 Zvyagintsev!
 Dhont!
 Kreutzer!) and Japanese heavyweights (Hamaguchi, Kore-eda, Kurosawa, oh my!), as well as a deeply exciting slate of diverse new talent whose films we can’t wait to sink our teeth into.
 From stories of washed-up New York club promoters and a Catholic-Romanian family causing chaos in a tiny Norwegian village, to a Lagos-set riff on Mrs. Dalloway and a Birmingham-based picture of lifelong friendship, it’s a good time to go to the movies.
 Read Ella Kemp’s breakdown on Journal for more on these fifteen titles we’re looking forward to.
-Teenage Sex and Death at Camp Miasma The Man I Love Fatherland Fjord All of a Sudden Coward Adieu monde cruel I See Buildings Fall Like Lightning Full Phil Hope ...plus 5 more.
+Teenage Sex and Death at Camp Miasma The Man I Love Fatherland Fjord All of a Sudden Coward Goodbye Cruel World I See Buildings Fall Like Lightning Full Phil Hope ...plus 5 more.
 View the full list on Letterboxd.

 David Cronenberg is the king of body horror.
 Since the 1970s, the Canadian filmmaker has ruled over a subset of horror films that focus on the human body and all the nightmarish ways it can transform.
 Cronenberg’s approach to the body is transgressive, and frequently erotic; he imagines possibilities that are equally intriguing and repellent, from the sexually transmitted parasites of Shivers to the revolutionary plastic-eaters in Crimes of the Future.
 But while Cronenberg might have perfected body horror, he didn’t invent it.
 Body horror is embedded into the sci-fi genre, which was launched by the reanimation of a stitched-together collection of dead body parts in Mary Shelley’s Frankenstein.
 There are also whispers of the concept in H.G.
 Wells’ novel The Island of Doctor Moreau.
 But body horror really came into its own in the ’50s, when a wave of sci-fi/horror hybrids like The Fly and The Blob converted atomic anxieties into grotesque monsters.
 Another peak arrived with the gross-out ’80s, when artists like Stan Winston, Rob Bottin, Greg Nicotero and the delightfully named Screaming Mad George elevated the art of practical effects to gloriously disgusting heights.
 For the purposes of this starter pack, we’ll concentrate on the drippy, goopy, outrageous and edgy as we go elbow-deep into the squishy world of body horror beyond Cronenberg.
 Read the full breakdown of titles from Katie Rife over on Journal.
 Island of Lost Souls The Fly Eyes Without a Face Matango The Incredible Melting Man Invasion of the Body Snatchers Possession The Thing Re-Animator The Blob ...plus 10 more.
 View the full list on Letterboxd.